Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.613.
 Monitoring standards.

 (a) By October 12, 1998, a method of leak detection shall be in use and monitored at least monthly.
 An automatic sensing device, mechanical device or other appropriate method may be used.
-This method, at a minimum, shall provide a visual examination of the storage tank system by the owner/operator or designated representative.
+This method, at a minimum, shall provide a visual examination of the storage tank system by the owner and operator or designated representative.
 If releases are detected, they shall be corrected and the provisions of Subchapter D (relating to corrective action process for owners and operators of storage tanks and storage tank facilities and other responsible parties) shall be complied with.

 (2) A check of the containment areas for accumulation of water and removal of water as necessary.